Cookies make your visit to this site smoother – but we don’t collect any personal information about you by means of those cookies.

 If you contact us using the Contact page we get the email address you entered on the form.
 We will use your email to respond to you, and we may – very occasionally – use your email to inform you of something relevant to you and this site.
 We will not share your contact info.

 The site uses Google Analytics as an aid to see how the site is performing, what pages get the most visits, etc. Google Analytics uses a user’s IP address (which looks something like ‘126.96.36.199’) to count visits and visitors.
-This IP address is anonymous as far as iCulture is concerned, and iCulture gets no information identifying users from Analytics.
-If you are logged in on Chrome, Google will be tracking your behaviour from site to site and page to page.
-The same applies for Facebook on any page that has a Facebook button.
+This IP address is anonymous as far as we are concerned (it’s not supplied to us by Google), and we get no information identifying users from Analytics.

 All web hosting services are required to keep logs of any site activity, and these logs are held on the server of the hosting service.
 The information held includes IP addresses.
 Your IP address may be relatively fixed, or it may vary a lot; most people’s IP address changes from time to time, and IP addresses are often shared by a number of users at a single location – e.g., a workplace or house.